Kraballa/MarkWiki/readme.md

 - `/edit/<subpath>`: presents a textarea with the file content.
 POSTing to this path will write the changes to disk.
 - `/sitemap/`: links to all files and folders of the topmost folder aka. `/text`
 - `/sitemap/<subpath>/`: links to all files and folders in the subpath
+- `/changes/`: get a list of the most recent changes
 - `/raw/<subpath>`: like `/text` but returns the raw file content

 ## Installation